matheus-lougen/gaymerbot/README.md

 1.  **Some things to know before running**

 The project was developed on a Linux environment and it's highly recommended that you run it on the same.
-Make sure you have Python3.10 or higher installed and [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) installed.
+Make sure you have Python3.10 or higher installed and [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) installed via pip, you can install using `$ pip install --user virtualenv`.

 2.  **Clone this repository to your machine**